daudi13/portfolio/README.md

 ![screenshot](./headline-mobile.png)

-This is a project my responsive portfolio website that will hold my proffesional information and various projects that I have worked on previously as a front-end developer
+This is a project of my responsive portfolio website that will hold my proffesional information and various projects that I have worked on previously as a front-end developer

 ## Built With